128technology/docs/docs/plugin_dns_app_id.md

 | Google Drive   | [link](https://support.google.com/a/answer/2589954?hl=en) |
 | Windows Update | [link 1](https://docs.microsoft.com/en-us/windows-server/administration/windows-server-update-services/deploy/2-configure-wsus#211-connection-from-the-wsus-server-to-the-internet) [link 2](https://docs.microsoft.com/en-us/windows/deployment/update/windows-update-troubleshooting#device-cannot-access-update-files) |

 By enabling the `include-all-builtin-apps` configuration, the plugin will automatically include all the available apps.
 This allows for new apps to be automatically included as new builtin apps are added over time.
-Alternatively, you can choose specific builtin-apps by name, as shown in the snippet above.
+Alternatively, you can choose specific builtin apps by name, as shown in the snippet above.
 The values you can configure are `gmail`, `google-drive`, and `windows-update`.

 ### Custom Patterns